ymerejsasnak/div-game/README.md

-- basics: have a grid of divs, user clicks on them to see what is beneath
+## TO DO:

-- simple ones to start: points added, bomb(s) (click and game is over)
+- separate things out into their own functions where appropriate so as to better add more features/functionality

-- more possibilities: points subtracted, point multiplier,
+- add counter for points and bombs remaining (so maybe there can be a smidgen of strategy...)

-- maybe add items: bomb defuser (lets you live through one bomb), xray (lets you see one cell before clicking it)
+- add bomb defusers (lives)

-- display: total score, maybe number of point cells and/or bomb cells??
+- add different point types (subtractors, multpliers)

-- keep very simple for now, maybe improve later with nice display, multiple levels, high score saving, etc.
+- add xray item (see one cell before actually clicking it)